Helping You Seek Justice

 Utility companies, for instance, may have rights to cables or pipes running under your land.
 If you live on the street and there are homes above you whose owners need to cross over your property to reach that street, then there is an easement for them to do so.

 Easements – or servitudes as they are called in Louisiana, following Napoleonic Law – are often spelled out in your deed when your purchase the property, but sometimes they simply exist through historical usage and no one has questioned them or seen a need to put them into writing.
 This type of easement can lead to disputes between neighbors.

-If you’re thinking of buying a home or property, or in the process of sealing a deal, in Lafayette, Louisiana, contact our property law attorneys at J. Clay LeJeune, Attorney at Law, LLC, to search the title, examine the purchase agreement, and other papers you will be asked to sign to close the transaction.
+If you’re thinking of buying a home or property, or in the process of sealing a deal, in Lafayette, Louisiana, contact our property law attorneys at LeJeune & Associates, to search the title, examine the purchase agreement, and other papers you will be asked to sign to close the transaction.
 You must ensure that the property you’re buying is free of encumbrances and that its boundaries and easements are clearly stated.

-Our trusted legal team at J. Clay LeJeune, Attorney at Law, LLC, also proudly serves clients in Iberia, St. Martin, Jefferson Davis, St. Landry, and Acadia, Louisiana.
+Our trusted legal team at LeJeune & Associates, also proudly serves clients in Iberia, St. Martin, Jefferson Davis, St. Landry, and Acadia, Louisiana.